-Access to Meetings for Persons with Disabilities and Non-English-Speaking Persons
+Access to Meetings for Persons with Disabilities & Non-English-Speaking Persons

-Administering agencies shall ensure that architectural barriers do not preclude the attendance of disabled persons at meetings and hearings convened under this Citizen Participation Plan.
+Administering agencies will ensure that architectural barriers do not prevent the attendance of disabled persons at meetings and hearings convened under this Community Participation Plan.
 In addition, accommodations will be made, upon request, for attendees who are either visually or hearing impaired.

-For requests for special accommodations or materials in an alternative format, please contact Raymond Webster at (626) 586-1755 (VOICE) or the California Relay Service at (800) 735-2959 (TTY) and reference Mr. Webster with at least five business days' notice.
+For requests for special accommodations or materials in an alternative format, please contact Emily Codilla at (626) 586-1854 (VOICE), ActionPlan.Staff@lacda.org, or the California Relay Service at (800) 735-2959 (TTY) with at least five (5) business days' notice.

-For local meetings in areas with significant non-English speaking population, translators shall be provided and meeting materials made available in the appropriate languages.

-If virtual hearings are used, real-time responses and accommodation for persons with disabilities and/or with limited English proficiency will be made available to the greatest extend possible.
-Also, the virtual hearing method will only be used in lieu of in-person hearing if national or local health authorities recommend social distancing and limit public gatherings for public health reasons.
+For local meetings in areas with significant non-English speaking population, translators and meeting materials will be provided in the appropriate languages.
+If virtual meetings are used, real-time responses and accommodation for persons with disabilities and/or with limited English proficiency will be made available to the greatest extent possible.
+Virtual meetings will be used in lieu of in-person hearings for access, public health, or other emergency reasons.